DIDSR/sfrc/README.rst

 Apply trained UNet
 -------------------
-The trained Unet model and data provided in this repository (as well as used in our paper) have been imported from the following github
+The trained Unet model and data provided in this repository (as well as used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_) have been imported from the following github
 repository: `hallucinations-tomo-recon <https://github.com/comp-imaging-sci/hallucinations-tomo-recon>`_.
 Also, `Pediatric epilepsy resection MRI dataset <https://kilthub.cmu.edu/articles/dataset/Pediatric_epilepsy_resection_MRI_dataset/9856205>`_ is the original source of the MRI data.